deminimis/RcloneGUI/README.md

 ## Installation
 Literally just stick the .exe in the same folder as Rclone (also open-source, download with the link above).
 When you open it, it automatically reads any rclone.conf file in the directory, or helps create your first remote if there is none.

-If you have Python installed, just drop the source files in the directory and run `rclone_gui.py`, not .exe needed.
+If you have Python3 installed, just drop the source files in the directory and run `rclone_gui.py`, no .exe needed.

 ## Features